This course is now closed for bookings.

 Webinars are via Zoom so you won’t need any new software to attend

-Please note that bookings will close on Tuesday 15th June at 9 am to allow for all participants to be enrolled to the online platform.
+Please note that bookings will close on 9 am on Tuesday 11th January 2022 to allow for all participants to be enrolled to the online platform.